min2ha/ukwa-site/content/target/39546/index.en.md

   "subject": "National Assembly for Wales Election, 2016 " }

-# Adam Price on Facebook (Plaid Cymru candidate for Carmarthen East and Dinefwr)

 Adam Price is the Plaid Cymru candidate for Carmarthen East and Dinefwr at the 2016 National Assembly for Wales elections.